 In October 2018, the Company entered into a services agreement (the Services Agreement) with Penn for additional research and development services from various laboratories within Penn.
 The research and development activities are detailed in separately executed Penn organization-specific addenda.
+In May 2020, the Company amended its Addendum with the Center for Advanced Retinal and Ocular Therapeutics (CAROT) to expand access to vector manufacturing.

-Research and development expense related to executed addenda under the master translational research service agreement with Penn recognized in the accompanying statements of operations for the three months ended March 31, 2020 and 2019 was \$711 and \$1,067, respectively.
-The Company may incur expenses up to \$450 through the remaining term of the Addendum in 2020 related to the manufacture of vector under the Center for Advanced Retinal and Ocular Therapeutics, or CAROT, Addendum.
+Research and development expense related to executed addenda under the master translational research service agreement with Penn recognized in the accompanying statements of operations for the three and six months ended June 30, 2020 was \$1,027 and

+\$1,738, respectively, and \$617 and \$1,684 for the three and six months ended June 30, 2019, respectively The Company may incur expenses up to \$1,510 through the remaining term of the CAROT Amended Addendum.